Understanding Chat Box in .NET

 • Provides dynamic look

-• Makes website more user interactive
+• Makes website more user-interactive

-• Works as a web forum too
+• It works as a web forum, too

 • Requires less loading time

-• Makes websites more stylish
+• It makes websites more stylish

 Chat Box | Approaches